carpentries-incubator/quarto-project-example/README.md

 **The project example folder is a simplified version of the original project available at: https://osf.io/6mvq7.**

 Our example uses an adapted version of the data paper: Nitsch, F. J., Sellitto, M., & Kalenscher, T. (2021).
 The effects of acute and chronic stress on choice consistency.
 Psychoneuroendocrinology, 131, 105289. https://doi.org/10.1016/j.psyneuen.2021.105289.
-The data paper along with its underlying data publicly available at: https://osf.io/6mvq7 were adapted and used for educational purposes with the authors' permission.
+The data paper and its underlying data publicly available at [https://osf.io/6mvq7](https://osf.io/6mvq7) were adapted and used for educational purposes with the authors' permission.

 ------------------------------
 ## README

 This directory contains the data and analysis scripts required to computationally reproduce some of the results and plots reported in "Nitsch, Sellitto & Kalenscher (2021).
 The effects of acute and chronic stress on choice consistency."
-Psychoneuroendocrinology that are used in this workshop.
+Psychoneuroendocrinology is used in this workshop.

 All provided code is written in R (R version 4.0.0 (2020-04-24) -- "Arbor Day") and should work with more recent versions.
 It requires the following packages to run the analysis code: